Volunteering at NPC

 Finally, we at the Yellow-tailed Woolly Monkey project believe that conservation efforts must involve local communities at all levels.
 We need enthusiastic volunteers to bring the conservation message to the children of La Esperanza, through teaching and outreach activities in schools.

-In return for a donation of at least £900, NPC will cover the costs of your accommodation, food, your visits to the waterfall and to Kuelap, and your local travels for the 6-week expedition with the Yellow-tailed Woolly Monkey Conservation project.
-Your donation provides much needed funds which allow NPC to run all aspects of its work as well as pay the wages of the local guides who will help you in your work and any specialised equipment you will need.
+In return for a donation of at least £900, NPC will cover the costs of your accommodation, food, your visits to the waterfall and to Kuelap.
+Your local travel costs for the 6-week expedition with the Yellow-tailed Woolly Monkey Conservation project will also be covered.
+Your donation provides much needed funds which allow NPC to run all aspects of its work, as well as, pay the wages of the local guides who will help you in your work and any specialised equipment you will need.

 If you think you’ve got what it takes to work in the Peruvian cloud forest and would like to offer your help to our project, please apply to our next expedition!

-The application pack can be requested by email from nina.poletti - at - gmail.com.
+The application pack can be requested by email from: firstname.lastname@example.org.

-Please note that places on the expeditions are allocated on a first-come, first-served basis, so the sooner you book your place with us, the greater your chance is to take part in these exciting expeditions.
+Please note that places on the expeditions are allocated on a first-come, first-served basis, so the sooner you book your place with us, the greater your chance in taking part in these exciting expeditions.

-Please take the time to read the Frequently Asked Questions; they will contain answers to many of your queries.
-You can see photos of past experiances here.
-Should you have more questions or should you wish to talk to our volunteer coordinators, please email Nina at nina.poletti - at - gmail.com
+Should you have more questions or should you wish to talk to our volunteer coordinators, please email Nina at email@example.com